 I don’t know if I’ve learned anything new about writing.
 Rather, I’ve come back to something I always knew: the most important thing is to finish the work and allow yourself to be messy and rough in the first draft.
 Stop wheel-spinning, stop doubling back, stop wondering if you should have taken the other exit.
 There’s a profane South Africanism that works here.
 Vokvoert.
 Literally fuck-forward, but really, fuck it, do it, go.

+You’ve written several serial killer mysteries and, without spoiling too much, there are some measured and practical, yet still quite violent scenes in Bridge.
+What attracts you to these scenes and/or characters?
+Why is violence such a compelling artistic subject?
 I grew up in apartheid South Africa, an incredibly violent society, and I’ve seen the repercussions of that kind of ruthless repression: the deep, historical, systemic issues that can’t be magically undone with a democratic election, even almost 30 years later, even with one of the best constitutions in the world.
 It’s the air we breathe, filled with knives.
 South Africa has the highest wealth inequality in the world and one of the highest rates of gender-based violence, especially against women of color and even more so if they’re queer or trans.
 That goes back centuries, to colonialism, to the slave trade and capitalism and the channels of power.
 Violence—personal, systemic—has shaped the world.
 It always will.

 The people who perpetrate violence will always find ways to justify it to themselves, as the antagonist does in Bridge.
 I’m interested in those moral contortions, in what violence is and what it does to us, the choices we make.

+What are some of your favorite pieces of media you experience this last year?
 There has been so much incredible TV, from season two of “The White Lotus” to the gleeful genre-mashup mystery of “The Afterparty.”
 “Better Call Saul,” “Barry,” and “Succession” were perfect and I may be slightly biased here, but I thought “Shining Girls” was such a smart, beautiful, thoughtful adaptation by showrunner Silka Luisa that was true to the bloody heart of my book.
 But the best thing I saw this year was “Search Party.”
 It’s such a weird wonderful show that gets progressively more batshit but absolutely consistent with the characters.
 (Of course, of course, that is where they would end up.)

-Movies: Everything Everywhere All at Once (natch), Triangle of Sadness, Men
+Movies: Everything Everywhere All at Once (natch), Triangle of Sadness, Men.

 Books: Nick Harkaway’s plutocrat mutant murder, Titanium Noir; Catriona Ward’s meta mystery puzzle box, Looking Glass Sound; Lisa Taddeo’s remarkable Three Women; two books by dear friends (again, slightly biased)—Sam Beckbessinger and Dale Halvorsen’s ’90s riot-grrrl small-town horror, Girls of Little Hope which wears its bloody heart safety-pinned to its teen punk T-shirt and Sam Wilson’s The First Murder on Mars, a fast and sharp sci-fi thriller.
 Oh, and Louie Stowell’s third middle grade Loki book, which she wrote and illustrated, is my favorite take on that excellent trickster (just like Lego Batman is the definitive Batman in my universe).

+What’s your favorite way to work?
 I rent a studio space with a bunch of illustrators, animators, designers, filmmakers and writers in the hip East London neighborhood of Dalston.
 Writing is such lonely, in-your-head work it’s really important to me to have other people around and specifically other artists.
 It’s really social, but also focused and it means I can separate work and home, keep normal hours and get lots of freewheeling thinking time as I cycle in.

+If you could pick one author from the past or present to have tea with, who would it be?
 I’m lucky to have a lot of author friends and I’d jump at any chance to spend more time with them.
 But among people I don’t know personally: Atwood, for her words, her insight, her curious mischief.

+What’s next for you?
 I have an original TV show in development with two of my closest friends, Sam Beckbessinger and Dale Halvorsen (I did say I was slightly biased above) and I’ve just started germinating a new novel, but what I’d really love to do is write an immersive theater project.
 I was blown away by Swamp Motel’s Saint Jude where you’re assigned to help guide a coma patient through their memories, and Phantom Peak, which is Punch Drunk-meets-“Westworld” with less sex and murder and more cosmic platypuses.

 Photo of Lauren Beukes by Peter Kindersley.